 Ms Chelsey Slack: As we've seen various geopolitical developments be it in Estonia, 2007, Georgia 2008, Ukraine 2014, we've seen an evolution in the way that NATO thinks about cyber defence, it's now very much become a political issue that's on the agenda of the North Atlantic Council.
 And with that, has come important decisions politically, such as, for example, in 2014, the decision to recognise cyber defence as part of NATO's core task of collective defense at the same time to recognise that international law applies in cyber space.
 There are rules that govern this space, which is very important.
 We've also been working, as I said, to become more operational in this area by recognising cyberspace as a domain of operations.
 But we need to be just as effective in cyberspace as we are in the air, on land and at sea, also working to help Allies build their resilience through initiatives such as the Cyber Defence Pledge.
 So it's been very dynamic.
 Over the past decade or more, our approach has evolved in a very measured and responsible way in response to some of the incidents that we've seen in the geopolitical events.
 Now in terms of where it's going, I would say NATO's continuing we recognise that we've made a lot of progress in this area, but there's much more to be done, which is why we're constantly looking at ways to boost our capabilities to ensure that the Alliance can deliver on its core task, for example, of collective defence.
 We're looking at ways to help Allies enhance the resilience by sharing that best practice what's going on nationally, in the field of education and training, for example, or exercises, how can we help Allies to raise their overall level of cyber defence and third, I would say, continue to look at building partnerships which are essential.
 We like to say at NATO that cyber is a team sport.
 And so we've been doing a lot of work to try to develop our relationships with other countries, with other international organisations such as the European Union and with industry and academia.
 And I think especially, as we're seeing a lot of talk now in terms of where technology is headed, we're doing a lot of work and thinking about innovation about emerging technologies, and how, for the last 70 years, NATO has been preventing conflict and helping to preserve peace, how we remain fit for purpose for the next 70 years, when it comes to the development of technology and keeping up with the pace of innovation.
 For me, the Strategy Challenge is key.
 And I know that NATO is very pleased to be a sponsor of this event.
 And what's so important is that it captures what we deal with in terms of cyber defence on a daily basis.
 And that is that you have to take incidents, you have to take a situation you have to analyse it.
 And then you have to make policy recommendations and present that to your decision makers.
 So what the Strategy Challenge does is it brings that to life if you like, and it involves students and it involves graduates.
 And in that sense, it helps to train that next generation, which is so important, and not just sitting in a classroom and learning about how to write a policy brief.
 But really put in front of a group of judges, they're given a scenario and you need to present it.
 And that's a very practical application of what we do on a daily basis.
 So that's why I think it makes it unique in that sense.
 And it also brings together the stakeholders that we work with on a daily basis.
 So be it from academia, or from industry or from governments or from international organisations like the one I represent.
 So for me, the Strategy Challenge really has the whole package in that sense, which is why we're really excited to support that initiative.
 And moving forward that's exactly what we need.
 We need people who have different backgrounds who can spot issues who can analyse them and package that tailor that in a way then that informs decisions, which is what this field is all about.
 So I think the Strategy Challenge in particular equips the next generation to deal with those things, let alone the next generation but also for the judges we get quite a lot out of it, because I can tell you I learned quite a bit from them too, and their responses.
 “That was a great idea and that was a really well done” so once again, it's not just a one way street.
 In that sense, it's very dynamic.
 And I think the GCSP and the Atlantic Council, do a great job in making sure that there's that two way street.

-Course Advertisement: Crisis Management: Navigating the Storm, Geneva, 30 March
+Course Advertisement: Crisis Management: Navigating the Storm, Singapore 2021

 How will you know when you are in a crisis, and what you're going to do to ride the storm?
 Many organisations will face a crisis in today's complex and volatile environment.
 Leaders need to understand the characteristics of a crisis and what they can do to protect themselves and their organisations to survive.
 I am David Horobin, I am the GCSP’s Course Director for Crisis Management: Navigating the Storm at the Geneva Centre for Security Policy, we are acutely aware of the challenges facing leaders when confronted with a crisis that may severely impact an organisation.
 Together, we examine the anatomy of crises events, discuss contemporary methodologies and tools to improve resilience and enhance preparedness.
 Using carefully designed simulations, we help you develop the skills and trust needed to face any crisis.
 We can help you develop your awareness of leadership style, to assess and then mitigate the threat and risks for any crisis.
 We have proven tools and techniques designed by experts in their field that you can apply to your crisis preparedness and reduce the fear you may have when faced with a catastrophic event.
 Come and test your crisis skills and assess what you need to change it in your organisation, understand how other experts do things and get inspired to better protect your future.